cycle/docs/advanced/node-parser.md

 # Node Parser
-Cycle ORM provides convenient* way to convert flat structures into data trees.
+Cycle ORM provides a convenient* way to convert flat structures into data trees.
 The parser can work over one large query or multiple queries using an identical approach.
-Parser work with numeric arrays.
+The parser works with numeric arrays.

 > This section is intended for advanced scenarios, make sure you can't achieve required flexibility using default instruments before jumping to this approach.

 ## Unpack simple query
-We can start with simple example which converts query result into associated array (example is using Database instance):
+We can start with a simple example which converts a query result into an associated array (example is using Database instance):

 ```php
 $query = $db->select('id', 'balance')->from('users');